Algorithmic analysis towards time-domain extended source waveform inversion: Another two methods for time-domain ESI

 \subsection{Gauss-Seidel iterations}

-The relation in \eqref{eq:ewieqs} derived using adjoint state method gives us several coupled equations equivalent to the normal equation \eqref{eq:normalewi}, but shows possibility to compute wavefield by time stepping wave equation solvers if the right hand side is known.
+The relations in equations \eqref{eq:ewiadj}, \eqref{eq:ewilq} and \eqref{eq:newq2} derived using adjoint state method give us several coupled equations equivalent to the normal equation \eqref{eq:normalewi}, but shows possibility to compute wavefield by time stepping wave equation solvers if the right hand side is known.
 It inspires us to consider a recursive strategy to solve the normal equation, from a starting guess of the wavefield solution $u^0$.
 We can then recursively compute a new iterate of the field $\lambda^{k}$ by \eqref{eq:ewiadj}, hence a new $q^{k}$ by \eqref{eq:ewilq}, and then a new iterate of the field $u^{k+1}$ by \eqref{eq:ewifwd}.
 That is,

 which can be symbolically described in the following:

 By eliminating $q^k$, we have